rkjin/MiDaS/README.md

+## BJ added
+1. To view realtime image of monodepth
+   - run midasDepth

 ## Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer

 This repository contains code to compute depth from a single image.
 It accompanies our [paper](https://arxiv.org/abs/1907.01341v3):